 Step 2 - Identify incorrect records

-The DNS Settings panel marks any incorrect records with a red Record not found message in the Current Data column.
+The DNS Settings panel marks any incorrect records with a red Record not found label in the Current Data column.

 Step 3 - Log into your domain account